How To Resize And Transfer Printable Templates

 How to Resize and Transfer Printable Templates The Social Easel (1)

-You can also choose between landscape or portrait layout, type of printer paper, and if you want a border around the edge or not. (the border makes it easier to tape together-trim one side and layer) Just click around and select the option that is best for your project.
+You can also choose between landscape or portrait layout, the type of printer paper, and whether you want a border around the edge or not.
+(FYI – The border makes it easier to tape together, trim one side, and layer.)
+Just click around and select the option that is best for your project.

 Make sure to rename before downloading, so it’s easy for you to find and print!